lukabajic/stock-prizes-app/README.md

 ## Project Overview

 The Stock Price Tracker is a React Native application designed to fetch and display real-time stock prices.
 It provides key metrics, meaningful changes, and detailed stock information in an intuitive interface.
 The app uses the Alpha Vantage API for stock data, with a custom backend hosted on Heroku to handle caching for better performance.
+The Alpha Vantage API has a 25 requests limit on the free plan.

 ## Features

+- **Home Screen**:
-- **Home Screen**: Displays top gainers, top losers, and the most actively traded stocks with a refresh functionality.
+  - Displays top gainers, top losers, and the most actively traded stocks.
+  - Includes a refresh functionality for updated data.
+  - Features design improvements with consistent styling and better error handling.
+- **Details Screen**:
-- **Details Screen**: Shows comprehensive details about a specific stock, including daily performance, historical price trends, and company information.
+  - Offers comprehensive stock details, including daily performance, historical price trends, and company information.
+  - Includes reusable components for consistency.
+- **Reusable Components**:
+  - A `Button` component and `Loader` for shared functionality across screens.
+  - A reusable `Section` component to enhance the Details page design.

+## Recent Updates

+- Improved formatting and consistency across all files.
+- Enhanced UI with new icons and better color schemes.
+- Added new props to components for increased flexibility.
+- Optimized the error screen with a detailed implementation.
+- Improved performance with caching on the backend and optimized API requests.

 ## Directory Structure